curl/curl/docs/CONTRIBUTE.md

 ### Documentation

 Writing docs is dead boring and one of the big problems with many open source projects.
-But someone's gotta do it!
+But someone's gotta do it.
 It makes things a lot easier if you submit a small description of your fix or your new features with every contribution so that it can be swiftly added to the package documentation.